ZTzTopia/GTPrivateServer-docs/README.md

   - `protocol|` - Protocol.
   - `game_version|` - The game version.
   - `fz|` - Game file size.
   - `lmode|` - Login mode.
-0 login normally, 1 login with auto enter to world offers/world, 2 same like 1 maybe? also get from OnSendToServer
+0 login normally, 1 same like mode 0 but without logging on message, 2 login with auto enter to world offers/world, also get from OnSendToServer
   - `cbits|` - Client bits. if age under `12` the client bits will add `16`.  `2` is check_no_friend_add, `4` is check_hide_signs, `8` is check_hide_iap, `16` is check_hide_tapjoy, `32` is check_broadcasts, `64` is check_no_guild_add, `128` is check_no_guild_flag, `256` is disable_billboard, `512` is use_store_classic.
 Saved to `save.dat` as `"Client"`.
   - `GDPR|` - This after accepted terms, eula, etc and maybe from OnOverrideGDPRServer. `1` if your age over `12`, `2` if the country en_US, en_us, US and USA, `3` if not from en_US, en_us, US and USA.
   - `category|` - I dont know what is this.